OfficeDev/office-docs/Ignite18/Outlook_Add-in_Lab/Lab.md

 1. Office clients require that add-ins come from a trusted and secure location.
 Before you can test your add-in locally within Outlook, you must configure your workstation to trust the local web server's self-signed certificate.
 To do this, complete the following steps:

     1. In File Explorer, navigate to the `certs` folder within your add-in project.
-For example, , if you created the `my-outlook-addin` folder at the root of `C:\` and named your add-in `My Outlook Add-in` when you created your add-in project using the **Yeoman generator for Office Add-ins**, navigate to the `C:\my-outlook-addin\My Outlook Add-in\certs` folder in File Explorer.
+For example, if you created the `my-outlook-addin` folder at the root of `C:\` and named your add-in `My Outlook Add-in` when you [created your add-in project](#create-the-add-in-project) using the **Yeoman generator for Office Add-ins**, navigate to the `C:\my-outlook-addin\My Outlook Add-in\certs` folder in File Explorer.

         ![File Explorer screenshot](images/certs-path.png)